On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

 \subsubsection{Example 1}

 \textbf{Document Text:} \begin{quote} Two vehicles were destroyed and an unidentified office of the Agriculture and Livestock Ministry was heavily damaged following the explosion of two bombs yesterday afternoon.
-The National Fire Department reported that following the explosions at 1830, a fire erupted that partially destroyed an unidentified office in the Agriculture and Livestock Ministry Building.
+The National Fire Department reported that following the explosions at 1830, a fire erupted that partially destroyed an unidentified office in the Agriculture and Livestock Ministry building.
 It was reported that two vehicles in the area where the bombs were detonated were destroyed and several houses in the area were damaged.
 The damaged offices are located at 123 A Avenue in the San José neighborhood in the western section of San Salvador.
-Fortunately, there were no casualties reported as a result of this incident, for which the FMLN guerrillas are being held responsible.\footnote{The \muc source text is uncased.
-We have added casing to all quoted \muc texts for readability.} \end{quote} \textbf{Annotated Templates:} 1 \texttt{bombing} template \\ \textbf{Discussion:} This example provides an interesting foil for the one in \autoref{fig:muc_doc} and \autoref{fig:muc_templates}.
+Fortunately, there were no casualties reported as a result of this incident, for which the FMLN guerrillas are being held responsible. \end{quote} \textbf{Annotated Templates:} 1 \texttt{bombing} template \\ \textbf{Discussion:} This example provides an interesting foil for the one in \autoref{fig:muc_doc} and \autoref{fig:muc_templates}.
 Here, just as in that earlier example, two bombs are involved.
 But unlike the earlier example, only a single template is annotated.
 From the text, it appears that the bombs were likely planted near each other, but so too were the pair of bombs in \autoref{fig:muc_doc} --- in the same restaurant, in fact.
 The only distinguishing feature between these examples is the fact that in \autoref{fig:muc_doc}, only one of the bombs actually detonated.
 This is an important fact, but whether one actual detonation and one non-detonation makes for two ``bombings'' is dubious and is hardly the only reasonable reading, as we discuss in the main text.
 Moreover, were the second bomb to actually have detonated, the annotation guidelines (\autoref{app:ontologies}) imply that we would instead (again) have a single bombing, owing to the equivalence between all the relevant slots in the two templates.
-This is idiosyncratic at the very least, and possibly inconsistent.
+This is idiosyncratic at the very least.